DusanNikolov/diplomski/README.md

 # diplomski
 Convolution reverberation implementation using FFTW and cuFFT libraries for cross-comparison

-Sequential implementation using FFTW library is in the folder test_OLA.

-GPU implementation using cuFFT library will eventually reside in the folder test_OLA_CUDA
+CPU implementation using FFTW library and OpenMP is in test_OLA GPU implementation using cuFFT library is in test_OLA_CUDA

+For compilation using Visual Studio IDE see Readme files

+by Dusan Nikolov
+August 2015